Colorado Christian University v. Azar

 For almost a century, Colorado Christian University has offered an education that develops students intellectually, professionally, and spiritually.
-Faith is central to the educational mission of Colorado Christian, which is to cultivate knowledge and love of God in a Christ-centered community, with an enduring commitment to spiritual formation, and engagement with the world.
-Based near Denver with satellite campuses around Colorado, the college is a member of the Council for Christian Colleges and Universities and has 3,500 undergraduate and graduate students.
+It’s faith-central mission seeks to cultivate knowledge and a love of God in a Christ-centered community, with an enduring commitment to spiritual formation.
+But in 2011, CCU’s founding principles were threatened by the federal government.

 In 2011, the Department of Health and Human Services (HHS) issued a federal mandate requiring employers to provide services like the week-after pill in their health insurance plans.
 The government’s unprecedented intrusion into the health care realm forced the university to authorize and take part in providing services that violated their beliefs, or face crippling fines.

 In December 2011, CCU launched its initial lawsuit against the government’s unconstitutional mandate, making it the first interdenominational Christian college to challenge the HHS mandate in federal court.
 In August 2013, Becket stepped in to refile CCU’s lawsuit after the government’s new promised “accommodations” still infringed on the Christian university’s religious beliefs.
 In June 2014, the university won temporary relief at the federal district court.

 On October 6, 2017, the government issued a new rule with a broader religious exemption for religious non-profits.
 On July 11, 2018, the U.S. Court of Appeals for the Tenth Circuit granted the university a permanent injunction, protecting CCU from having to violate its faith.
 And on November 7, 2018, the federal government issued a final rule protecting religious ministries like CCU.

 Colorado Christian University is now free to continue carrying out its educational mission according to its religious beliefs.